-- Written assignments: Your written assignments, including discussion posts, should be your own original work.
+- Written assignments: Your written assignments, including online discussion board posts, should be your own original work.
 In formal assignments, you should follow APA style to cite the ideas and words of your research sources.
 You are encouraged to ask a trusted person to proofread your assignments before you turn them in--but no one else should revise or rewrite your work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
-If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was.
+If you want to build on past research or revisit a topic you have explored in previous courses, please discuss the situation with me.